A Botanical, Butterfly and Birdwatching tour of Kas in Southwest Turkey with Greentours.

 Included in the Price

 All flights.
 All transport, accommodation and meals in Turkey.
 Services of your leaders.
 Please note: drinks, tips, and items of a personal nature, including insurance, are not included.
+No visa is now required for UK nationals.

 One leader for a group of up to 8, 2 leaders up to the maximum group size of 15.